-DOM and MDHS acknowledge the request for a pre-development report as well as a post-implementation report referred to in Section 8.
+DOM and MDHS acknowledge the request for a pre-development report as well as a postimplementation report referred to in Section 8 of the Medicaid and Human Services Transparency and Fraud Prevention Act.
 The pre-development report will be delivered at the end of the detailed requirements process and a minimum of thirty days before entering into a competitively bid contract or before renegotiating an existing contract with a current vendor.
 The post-implementation report will be completed 6 months after the implementation of the enhanced eligibility verification service.
 Both reports will be delivered to the requested audiences when complete.